FSR believes patients are at the center of research and progress.

 Before Participating in a Study

-- How the possible risks, side effects and benefits compare with your current treatment.
+- How do the possible risks, side effects, and benefits compare with current treatment?

-- What type of long-term follow up care is part of this study.
+- What type of long-term follow up care is part of this trial?

 Understanding Clinical Trial Keywords

 - placebo: an inactive pill, liquid or powder that has no treatment value.
-In clinical trials, experimental treatments are often compared with placebos to assess the effectiveness.
+In clinical trials, investigational treatments are often compared to placebos to assess the effectiveness of the investigational treatment.

-- double-blind study: a clinical trial design in which neither the participants nor the study staff knows who receives the experimental drug or the placebo, to produce objective results.
+- double-blind study: a clinical trial design in which neither the participants nor the study staff knows who receives the investigational drug or the placebo, to produce objective results and avoid bias.

-- randomized trial: participants are randomly (by chance) assigned to one of two or more treatment arms of a clinical trial, some may receive a placebo.
+- randomized trial: participants are randomly (by chance) assigned to one of two or more treatment arms of a clinical trial.
+One treatment arm may receive a placebo.